soufianeBenRahim/SampleUXDesigneXamarin/README.md

-# eshop-mobile-client
+# SampleUXDesigneXamarin

-`eshop-mobile-client` is a reference mobile client app whose imagined purpose is to serve the mobile workforce of a fictitious company that sells products.
-The app allows you to manage the catalog, view products, and manage the basket and the orders.
+forked from `eshop-mobile-client` who is a reference mobile client app whose imagined purpose is to serve the mobile workforce of a fictitious company that sells products.
+The app allows you to manage the catalog, view products, and manage the basket and the orders. the sampleUXDesigneXamarin have un smart navigation with the same  platform of eshop-mobil-client

 ### Xamarin.Forms App